 How to Cold Brew

 You’ll need a container that is large enough and it helps if it has a lid.
-Otherwise you will have to use cling film, aluminum foil, or a plate to cover the brew.
+Otherwise, you will have to use cling film, aluminium foil, or a plate to cover the brew.
 This is necessary to protect it from bugs and dust.

 What you’ll need

 - Coarsely-ground coffee